MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 Local Notifications can be set using LocalNotifications.ReminderManager.

 The ReminderManager will use system reminders on WP8, and scheduled notification toasts on Win8.1 allowing you to set deterministic timer based prompts easily for the user.
 [See example here](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/Assets/MarkerMetro/Example/Scripts/GameMaster.cs)

+You should ensure that you add IsToastCapable = true within your manifest on Windows 8.1 and Windows Phone 8.1

 #### Usage Guidelines